RobertARandolph/AdmiralBumbleBee.com/_posts/2019-10-12-The-problem-with-the-Drum-Dial.md

 To manage hoop variances, you can _always tune opposing rods together_.
 This process creates cross [bands](#bands) that you can track more easily.

 It's important to work in _small increments_ as well.
 It's easy to get carried away with half and full turns of your drum key to get the job done quickly, but the effect on the tension becomes difficult to track.
 You ideally want to tension the entire head as a single piece, but if you turn the tension rods too much at once then you are creating high tension bands.
-The higher the band tension, the more tension ripples you get parallel to the band and this can influence the readings of the drum dial.
+The higher the band tension, the more tension ripples you get parallel to the band and this can influence the readings of the Drum Dial.

 To put it another way: the goal is to have the least variation in tension across the head.
 This is most easily achieved by small increments of change and always working on opposing tension rods in tandem.